 Gazda joined the Randle Communications team in 2013, after a lengthy tenure as a communications executive in professional baseball.
-His overall experience includes nearly two decades building and executing public/media relations and crisis communications strategies for regional, national and global audiences.
+His overall experience includes more than two decades building and executing public/media relations and crisis communications strategies for regional, national and global audiences.

 Throughout his nine seasons in Major League Baseball, Gazda worked with several of the world’s most recognized professional athletes—Bryce Harper, Stephen Strasburg, Pudge Rodriguez, Miguel Cabrera—to successfully navigate a diverse array of challenging issues.
 He helped open Nationals Park and served as media relations director for the Washington Nationals from 2008-2013.
 Prior to his stint in Washington, he served three seasons as media relations manager for the Miami Marlins.